TehShrike/k/readme.md

+I switched jobs so I'm not using Kanbanize right now.
+I would be happy to assist anyone in debugging or adding to this library, and would be willing to hand ownership over to anyone interested.
+Open an issue or [ping me on Twitter](https://twitter.com/tehshrike) for either.

+# k

 A cli for Kanbanize, so I don't have to go use the web UI for frequent operations.

 What are my frequent operations, you ask?
 Well, let me tell you!